- Have a good quality of life

 The application process to obtain a work permit in Canada includes several steps, which include:Step 1: Determine Eligibility:

 The applicants must evaluate their qualifications to obtain a work permit in Canada based on their employer, location and type of job.
-To assess your qualification, you can use tools like the CRS calculator or consult a visa consultant expert like Croyez Immigration for personalised guidance.Step 2: Secure a Job Offer:
+Applicants can assess their eligibility based on job requirements or consult an expert like Croyez Immigration for guidance.Step 2: Secure a Job Offer:

 The applicants should get a valid job offer from an employer in Canada.
-All employers require an LMIA (Labour Market Impact Assessment), which is approved by Employment and Social Development Canada (ESDC).
+In many cases, employers may need an LMIA approved by Employment and Social Development Canada (ESDC).

 Step 3: Gather Required Documents: